When the Cloud Sneezes: Lessons from the AWS October 2025 Outage

 1. Resilience is in the Architecture

 Even hyperscalers fail.
-If your continuity plan begins and ends with “we’re on AWS,” you don’t have a resilience strategy—you have a dependency.
-Action: Design multi-region failover, test chaos scenarios, and assume your provider will eventually fail.
+If your continuity plan begins and ends with 'we're on AWS,' you don't have a resilience strategy — you have a dependency.
+Design multi-region failover, test chaos scenarios, and assume your provider will eventually fail.

 2. The Cloud Is Human